palmer159/computational-neuro/README.md

 # Neuroscience and AI - Understand basics of neuroscience concepts and relevance with AI

-A study guide for anyone with AI knowledge who wants to understand the key concepts of neuroscience along with its relevance with AI and AGI, and begin to understand the neuro × AI boundary.
+A study guide for anyone with AI knowledge who wants to understand the key concepts of neuroscience along with its relevance with AI, and begin to understand the neuro × AI boundary.
 This is not a deep neuroscience textbook or an AI textbook.
 Its simply to understand the relevance of the field of neuroscience with AI, and it assumes no prior knowledge of neuroscience.

+## Why understand the brain for AI?
+The brain is the only existence proof of general intelligence we have.
+It runs on a mere ~20 watts whereas AI needs several Megawatts of power!
+It learns from a handful of examples, generalizes out of distribution, and stays coherent for ~80 years.
+Modern LLMs match or exceed it on narrow tasks while burning megawatts and hallucinating their own training data.
+Whatever the brain is doing, we have not reproduced it, even if we have surpassed it in places.

+That is the case for caring about neuroscience.
+The case for not over-caring is that we may build AGI without ever resolving how cortex works.
+Take from neuroscience what is computationally clarifying; don't be religious about biological plausibility.

 ## Why this study guide
 Neuroscience has made fundamental contributions to advancing AI research.
 The past contributions of neuroscience to AI have rarely involved a simple transfer of full-fledged solutions that could be directly re-implemented in machines.
 Rather, neuroscience has typically been useful in a subtler way, stimulating algorithmic-level questions about facets of human learning and intelligence of interest to AI researchers and providing initial leads toward relevant mechanisms.